|2000 UEFA Cup|

 Known for his "fair play" approach to the game, having gone through two seasons of football without a single booking.
 He also received the nickname Kemik (the bone), because of his calmness and ability to hold the team together.
 He spent most of his professional career with Galatasaray, winning a total of 12 titles.
 Ergün eared all 48 of his caps coming whilst he was at Galatasaray, in a 12-year span.
 He played for Turkey at both UEFA Euro 2000 and the 2002 World Cup.

 DM: Emre Belozoglu (Turkey)In Turkey, he spent most of his career with Fenerbahçe and Galatasaray.
 His past clubs also included Inter Milan, Newcastle United and Atlético Madrid.
-He won the UEFA Cup in 1999 with Galatasaray.
+He won the UEFA Cup in 2000 with Galatasaray.
+With Inter Milan, he was their player of the year for 2002-2003 season, but his later career with them was affected by injuries.
 He played with Turkey that went to the semi-finals at the 2002 World Cup and at Euro 2008.